Jean Baptiste, marquis de Traversay: American Revolutionary War

 In May 1778, when France and the United States signed the Treaty of Alliance, war with Britain became imminent.
 On 15 June 1778, Traversay joined the crew of Vengeur, a 64-gun ship of the line under the command of captain Guy de Kersaint.
 On 8 July, the French fleet sailed into the Atlantic Ocean with orders to engage and destroy the British Navy and cooperate with American insurgents.
 Soon Traversay saw his first actual combat in the Battle of Ushant, a minor victory for the French.
 Vengeur managed to capture the British privateer St. Peter, and Traversay delivered the prize back to Rochefort.
 Two weeks later, he sailed to the Antilles again, this time as first officer of the frigate Iphigénie, under the command of Armand de Kersaint, which joined the fleet of admiral d'Estaing.

 On 14 December 1778, Iphigénie captured HMS Ceres, a new 18-gun British corvette; the French Navy took her in service as Cérès.
 Cérès became Traversay's first command.
 In the next year Cérès became a lucky bounty hunter, seizing numerous British transports.
 In September 1779, Cérès was in action in an abortive landing at Savannah, in April and May 1780 in the Battle of Martinique, and in two subsequent clashes between the fleets of admirals d'Estaing and Rodney.

 In March 1781 Traversay assumed command of Aigrette, a fast 26-gun frigate assigned to the fleet of admiral de Grasse.
 Aigrette's tasks in this campaign ranged from screening Rodney's movements to running shipments of gold from Havana (Spain was subsidizing the French campaign in West Indies).

 On 30 August 1781 the French fleet arrived at Chesapeake Bay.
 French troops disembarked to encircle the British force of general Corwallis.
 Aigrette, stationed at Cape Henry, seized two sloops, a brig, and a 20-gun corvette.
 In the morning of 5 September, Aigrette was the first French ship to detect the approaching fleet of admiral Graves.
 The subsequent Battle of the Chesapeake was a strategic defeat for the British.
 Soon after the battle, Aigrette seized HMS Iris, a 34-gun frigate (originally the USS Hancock, which the British had captured in 1777).
 Traversay assumed command of Iris, leaving Aigrette in the hands of her first officer.

 In the last months of the war Iris took part in the Battle of St. Kitts.
-On the eve of Battle of the Saintes, de Grasse detached Iris to convoy unarmed troop transports.
+On the eve of the Battle of the Saintes, de Grasse detached Iris to convoy unarmed troop transports.
 Iris completed her mission while the main French force suffered a humiliating defeat.
 In the late stages of war Iris continued reconnaissance, bounty hunting, and finally performed a diplomatic mission, bringing an offer of a ceasefire to British-occupied New York.

 Traversay was honored with the French Order of Saint Louis (awarded before the defeat at the Saintes), and a membership in the American Society of the Cincinnati.
 He became captain of the first rank in 1786, at the age of only 32.